 If you are curious to see how Skype Interviews is Integrated into our software, here’s a quick look:

-And remember if you think our product can bring added value to your recruiting projects, shoot us an email!
+And remember if you think our product can bring added value to your recruiting projects, request a DEMO!